New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 How do I determine the right security boundary for my agent?

 Start from the agent's task requirements: what does it need to accomplish?
 Map those requirements to specific MCP servers, tools, and argument ranges.
 The boundary should be the minimum set of permissions that enables the task.
-Use Intercept's log-only mode to validate that the boundary is sufficient.
+Use PolicyLayer's log-only mode to validate that the boundary is sufficient.

 Should different agents have different security boundaries?